Stories & photography by destination:

 Despite the destruction, Palmyra retains its grandeur, and many monuments, buildings, columns, roads, and tombs can still be seen.
 As for whether you should visit Palmyra, my answer would be an absolute YES.
 It is worth it without hesitation.

-We had lunch at a restaurant in Palmyra that had been partially destroyed, but the owners had restored it to some degree.
-The food was delicious, but eating there was quite strange.
-I'm still trying to process the experience.
-Palmyra is one of the most peculiar places I've ever visited.
+We had lunch at a partially destroyed restaurant in Palmyra that the owners had managed to restore.
+Though the food was delicious, dining there felt surreal.
+I'm still processing the experience—Palmyra remains one of the most extraordinary places I've ever visited.

 (1)